When you've been hurt by dishonesty, it takes time to heal

 Dishonesty always has consequences, and usually they're bad.
 If you've been hurt by dishonesty, that's reason enough not to be dishonest yourself--because you know it will injure others.

-When the situation comes down to the other person's word against yours, you can tell your side of the story to the supervisor or whoever the third party is.
-Don't accuse the other person of dishonesty.
+When a situation comes down to the other person's word against yours, you can tell your side of the story to the supervisor or whoever the third party is.
+Don't accuse the other person of deception.
 Don't say they're a liar.
 Just tell the truth yourself, and let the third person make their own decision.

 Being hurt by dishonesty is a bitter pill to swallow, but it's one of the hazards of living in a fallen world.